So you’re looking for an income protection calculator are you?

 In 2016, Royal London joined the party.

-Price is important but as important are the ancillary benefits the insurers offer.
+Price is important, but the ancillary benefits the insurers offer are also important.

 If you’re out sick, you’ll soon want to get back to work as soon as possible before you die of boredom.